 RAIL AmeriCorps Alumni

 RAIL is fortunate to host many intelligent, hard-working AmeriCorps VISTA members and NCCC teams.
+In the fall of 2015, we launched our first-ever AmeriCorps program for young adults by partnering with Citizens Conservation Corps of West Virginia.

 Nathan arrived in Mullens through the Appalachian Coal Country Team VISTA program in August 2014.
 He focused on RAIL’s youth development and local agriculture programs.
 Nathan is originally from Morgantown, WV.